jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 ***

-## Part D - Using model waveforms to estimate the total mass and distance to the system "a by-eye estimate")
+## Part D - Create model waveforms to estimate the total mass and distance to the system.

 #### Part 1: